 See that man approaching you on the sidewalk?
 Notice if he looks at you at all, it will only be a quick glance at your face.
 His mouth may turn up at the corners in a semi-smile, or it may not.
 No one looks up; virtually no one looks higher than the level of people’s faces.
 The next time you walk down a familiar downtown block in your community, concentrate on looking up.
 You’ll be amazed at the details you’ve missed.

 In the same vein, virtually no one looks very far ahead of, or behind, them.
 Consider how vulnerable this lack of situational awareness makes people to two legged predators.
 This is one of the primary reasons they can be successful.
 The Hollywood stereotype of the criminal mastermind is almost entirely fantasy.
-Most criminals are not bright, but many do possess a kind of animal cunning.
+Most criminals are not bright, but many do possess a kind of a feral, animal cunning.
 In true survival of the fittest style criminals tend to prey on those that appear to be weak and/or distracted, hence, vulnerable.
-The ubiquity of smart phones has been a boon to criminals.
+The ubiquity of smart phones and ear buds has been a boon to criminals.

-THE LATE COL. JEFF COOPER, firearms guru and founder of the Gunsite training facility, developed a color code system that is helpful in understanding this issue.
+THE LATE COL. JEFF COOPER, firearms guru and founder of the Gunsite training facility, developed a color code system that is helpful in understanding this issue:

 Code White: This is the level of situational awareness of most people, which is to say none at all.
 In this state, you are essentially unaware of what is happening outside your personal space.
-You’re not face down in a smart phone, but you cannot anticipate and identify potential danger and have virtually no chance of dealing with it effectively if it appears.
+You’re not face down in a smart phone, you’re not wearing ear buds, but you cannot anticipate and identify potential danger and have virtually no chance of dealing with it effectively if it appears.
 Predators see you as a walking piece of meat wearing a bright, flashing “eat me” sign.
 Think about how many smart phone zombies you see every day, and you understand the delight–-and easy pickings–-of criminals.

 Code Orange: In this state, you have recognized an imminent potential threat.
 The other day, I walked into my neighborhood bank branch.
 A disheveled young man was at the counter talking to a teller.
 At my approach, he abruptly turned toward me, and nervously looked me up and down.
 From that point, while not outright staring at him, I made it obvious I was keeping an eye on him.
 We were the only two customers in the bank at the time.
 Turning back toward the teller, he glanced back at me several times, and reached for his ankle.
 I immediately escalated from yellow to orange–-until he scratched his ankle–-though I did not return to yellow until he left the bank—I watched him go and waited for a brief time to be sure he wasn’t coming back.
 Keep in mind an escalation from yellow to orange will probably not be noticeable by anyone not used to maintaining situational awareness.
 This state may or may not result in an adrenaline dump—I had a mild one–-but remaining in this state for long periods of time may be physically or psychologically harmful.
 Did my obvious alertness prevent a robbery?
 No way to tell.